Harvard–Yale football rivalry: 1983

 The game played on November 19 marked the 100th time the programs met on the gridiron.
 Harvard won, 16–7, in New Haven.
 Captain, linebacker and later Bingham Award winner Joe Azelby led the Crimson.
 Harvard outrushed Yale 259 yards to 61.
-Yale endured its worst season of all-time, finishing 1–9.
+Yale endured its worst season of all time, finishing 1–9.

-Yale lead series 54–38–8 at the 100 game mark of the series.
+Tragedy struck during the ensuing post-game on-field celebration when a Harvard student was struck by a toppled goal post.

+Yale led the series 54–38–8.

 1987

-November 21 at the Bowl the weather conditions were somewhat similar to the 1967 NFL Championship Game in Green Bay, Wisconsin.
+On November 21, the weather conditions at the Bowl were somewhat similar to the 1967 NFL Championship Game in Green Bay, Wisconsin.
 Game time temperature approached the high teens and 40 mph wind chilled the "real feel" temperatures to sub-zero Fahrenheit throughout the day.
 Harvard won, 14–10, before an announced crowd of 66,548.

 Joe Restic guided the Crimson 8–2 overall and 6–1 League records, both bests for Restic.
 Harvard won the League football title.

 1993

-November 20 a gameball was presented to Theo Epstein, a Yale Daily News sports section editor.
+On November 20, a gameball was presented to Theo Epstein, a Yale Daily News sports section editor.
 Epstein, later a noted sports executive, authored a column calling for Yale head coach Carm Cozza to retire, published the day before the 110th contest in the series.
 The column appeared to arouse the Bulldogs.
 Harvard, the program playing its last game under Joe Restic, appeared aroused, too.
-The 33–31 outcome is the all–time highest combined score in the series.
+The 33–31 outcome was the highest combined score to date in the series.
 Both teams had each won one game, and not versus Princeton, in the League entering the contest.
 The teams both finished with 3–7 overall records.

 Twenty five years before, almost to date, Harvard achieved a climatic 29–29 win versus Yale.
 The New York Times sportswriter William N. Wallace wrote "Twenty-five years ago Harvard scored 26 points in the last 42 seconds at Cambridge to tie Yale, 29–29, in an epic battle between two undefeated teams."
 (Wallace authored an authoritative book on an important game in the Princeton–Yale football rivalry, Yale's Ironmen: A Story of Football + Lives in the Decade of the Depression + Beyond.)
 Harvard mounted a fourth quarter comeback, and though it mauled the Yale return man and caused a melee on an onside kick after scoring on a 77-yard pass and a run play for the 2-point coconversion, the Crimson couldn't send off Restic with a victory.

 1995

-November 18 in New Haven, Harvard, 1–6 in the League, defeated Yale, 22–21.
+On November 18 in New Haven, Harvard, 1–6 in the League, defeated Yale, 22–21.
 Coach Murphy's charges would soon dominate the series.
-Murphy is an astounding 17–6 versus four Yale counterparts, including Carm Cozza.
+Murphy scored an astounding 17–6 versus four Yale counterparts, including Carm Cozza.